micromark/common-markup-state-machine/readme.md

 An <a id="ceof" href="#ceof">**EOF**</a> character is a conceptual character representing the end of the input.

+An <a id="ceol" href="#ceol">**EOL**</a> character is a conceptual character representing a break between two runs of text.

 A <a id="cvs" href="#cvs">**VIRTUAL SPACE**</a> character is a conceptual character representing an expanded column size of a U+0009 CHARACTER TABULATION (HT).

-EOF and VIRTUAL SPACE are not real characters, but rather represent the lack of any further characters, or a character increase the size of a character.
+EOF, EOL, and VIRTUAL SPACE are not real characters, but rather represent the lack of any further characters, a break between characters, or a character increase the size of a character.

 ### 3.2 Tabs